andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 (in terms of Git's indexes) are treated as renaming of the same file.
 To avoid losing of the history, it is possible to do 2 commits when renaming is needed: one - with the renaming itself and the other - with all required corresponding content updates.
+It's very easy to miss such updates while resolving merge conflicts when in one branch some file was updated and renamed (moved), in another - only updated (or renamed in a different way): usually Git writes something like *deleted by them* or *deleted by us* in such cases.
+The rule of thumb can be to look for pairs of added and deleted files and process them manually by doing 2 separate commits as described above.

 12. `git log -p -2` also shows commits' diffs and limits the output to the 2 latest commits.